This article will help you:

 To start running A/B tests on your site, you'll need to add a small snippet of code to the <head> tag of your site's code.
 This snippet contains your unique Project ID, and it allows the experiments you create in Optimizely to execute on your site.
 It automatically updates to run any test you create in the Optimizely Editor.
 You don’t have to change a thing.

 Want to see how the snippet is installed and follow along?
-Watch our two-minute video on Snippet Implementation:
+Watch our two-minute video:

 Once you install the snippet with the three steps below, you'll be able to run experiments anywhere on your site.